Nicholas II: Bloody Sunday (1905)

-A few days prior to Bloody Sunday (9 (22) January 1905), priest and labor leader Georgy Gapon informed the government of the forthcoming procession to the Winter Palace to hand a workers' petition to the Tsar.
+A few days prior to what would become known as Bloody Sunday (9 (22) January 1905), priest and labor leader Georgy Gapon informed the government of a forthcoming procession to the Winter Palace to hand a workers' petition to the tsar.
 On Saturday, 8 (21) January, the ministers convened to consider the situation.
-There was never any thought that the Tsar, who had left the capital for Tsarskoye Selo on the advice of the ministers, would actually meet Gapon; the suggestion that some other member of the imperial family receive the petition was rejected.
+There was never any thought that the tsar, who had left the capital for Tsarskoye Selo on the advice of the ministers, would actually meet Gapon; the suggestion that some other member of the imperial family receive the petition was rejected.

 Finally informed by the Prefect of Police that he lacked the men to pluck Gapon from among his followers and place him under arrest, the newly appointed Minister of the Interior, Prince Sviatopolk-Mirsky, and his colleagues decided to bring additional troops to reinforce the city.
 That evening Nicholas wrote in his diary, "Troops have been brought from the outskirts to reinforce the garrison.
 Up to now the workers have been calm.
 Their number is estimated at 120,000.
 At the head of their union is a kind of socialist priest named Gapon.
 Mirsky came this evening to present his report on the measures taken."

 On Sunday, 9 (22) January 1905, Gapon began his march.
 Locking arms, the workers marched peacefully through the streets.
-Some carried religious icons and banners, as well as national flags and portraits of the Tsar.
+Some carried religious icons and banners, as well as national flags and portraits of the tsar.
 As they walked, they sang hymns and God Save The Tsar.
 At 2 pm all of the converging processions were scheduled to arrive at the Winter Palace.
 There was no single confrontation with the troops.
-Throughout the city, at bridges on strategic boulevards, the marchers found their way blocked by lines of infantry, backed by Cossacks and Hussars; and the soldiers opened fire on the crowd.
+Throughout the city, at bridges on strategic boulevards, the marchers found their way blocked by lines of infantry, backed by Cossacks and hussars; and the soldiers opened fire on the crowd.

 The official number of victims was 92 dead and several hundred wounded.
 Gapon vanished and the other leaders of the march were seized.
 Expelled from the capital, they circulated through the empire, increasing the casualties.
 As bullets riddled their icons, their banners and their portraits of Nicholas, the people shrieked, "The Tsar will not help us!"
 Outside Russia, the future British Labour Prime Minister Ramsay MacDonald attacked the Tsar, calling him a "blood-stained creature and a common murderer".

 That evening Nicholas wrote in his diary:

 His younger sister, Grand Duchess Olga Alexandrovna, wrote afterwards:

 From his hiding place Gapon issued a letter, stating "Nicholas Romanov, formerly Tsar and at present soul-murderer of the Russian empire.
 The innocent blood of workers, their wives and children lies forever between you and the Russian people ...
 May all the blood which must be spilled fall upon you, you Hangman.
 I call upon all the socialist parties of Russia to come to an immediate agreement among themselves and bring an armed uprising against Tsarism."